Meal Plan 2021-2022

 Fall 2021 meal plans will be activated Saturday, August 21 (and earlier for transfer students arriving the week of August 16).
 Most of our dining facilities will be open, although some locations may have limited hours until classes begin.
 On Monday, August 24, all Campus Dining locations will be fully open.
 For current hours and menu offerings, visit vu.edu/menus.

 For the 2021-22 academic year, there is no daily limit on the number of times you can redeem a meal.
-There is, however, a one meal per hour swipe limit (multiple meal swipes are not allowed in one visit).
+Students can redeem meal swipes up to three times per 60 minute period.

 This meal swipe policy will be consistent in all Campus Dining locations, including dining halls, cafes, and Munchie Marts.